‘Germa is a rising star on the folk scene with a beguiling and original style’, Folk on Foot

 - fRoots Magazine

-Following the success of her debut album, Germa is currently working on her second album to be released in the coming year (Germa always strives to let the music breath and make its presence known when it's ready -- the process is never rushed).
-The album will feature the Senegalese virtuoso Kora player Kadialy Kouyate as well as other new collaborations, new sounds and approaches that will link to autobiographical themes of roots, bloodlines and ancestral connections.
-Listen to a preview of the new album HERE
+Following the success of her debut album, Germa is currently working on her second album to be released in the coming year (Germa always strives to let the music breathe and make its presence known when it's ready -- the process is never rushed).
+The album will feature the Senegalese virtuoso Kora player Kadialy Kouyate as well as other new collaborations, new sounds, and approaches that will link to autobiographical themes of roots, bloodlines and ancestral connections.

 Germa collaborates with various musicians, building common ground and celebrating their differences through unique composition and performance.